thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

    - 6 Gbps Forward Link Speed (Both MAX96724 and MAX96717)
    - I2C communication method (instead of UART) (Both MAX96724 and MAX96717)
-   - 8-Bit I2C Address 0x4E (MAX96724)
+   - 8-bit I2C address 0x4E (MAX96724)
-   - 8-bit I2C Address 0x84 (MAX96717)
+   - 8-bit I2C address 0x84 (MAX96717)

-The digital potentiometers on the AD-GMSL522-SL board control the voltage that is sent to the configuration pins of the GMSL devices, and therefore, control which mode the GMSL devices are booted up in.
+The digital potentiometers on the AD-GMSL522-SL Board control the voltage that is sent to the configuration pins of the GMSL devices, and therefore, control which mode the GMSL devices are booted up in.
 Learn more about the configuration pins in the MAX96724 or the MAX96717 datasheets.
-To update or change these voltages run the following script.
+To update or change these voltages, run the following script.
 This should be run once when the board is first received, and again any time a change to the digital potentiometer output voltage is required.
 The potentiometers will save the configuration in their EEPROM, so it is not required to run this script after every reboot.

 #.
-Change directory where the vr_config.sh script is located.
+Change the directory to where the ``vr_config.sh`` script is located.
 #.
-On the AD-GMSL522-SL board, execute the vr_config.sh script to update the
+On the AD-GMSL522-SL Board, execute the ``vr_config.sh`` script to update the
    potentiometers:

    .. shell::